nilsteampassnet/nilsteampassnet/administration/_posts/2013-03-25-attachments-encryption.md

 # Changing encryption strategy in production mode

 If you decide to change strategy while attachments already exist, it is then mandatory to apply the strategy on those files.

-This has to be done in both cases.
+This has to be done in both cases:

-If previous status was `Disabled`, then you need to encrypt all existing files.
+- If previous status was `Disabled`, then you need to encrypt all existing files.
-If previous status was `Enabled`, then you need to decrypt all existing files.
+- If previous status was `Enabled`, then you need to decrypt all existing files.

 # How to apply new strategy?